rayford295/awesome-autonomous-geoai/README.md

 ## Journals

-*Key journals publishing high-impact research on GeoAI, remote sensing, GIScience, and AI4Science.*
+*Key journals publishing high-impact research on GeoAI, remote sensing, GIScience, and AI4Science.
+The following journals are ordered roughly by **overall prestige and influence** within the field.
+This list is **not exhaustive**, and **community contributions and suggestions are very welcome**.*

 ---
 - **Annals of the American Association of Geographers (Annals of AAG)** — Flagship journal of geography, covering GIScience, spatial theory, and methodological advances